 - Women’s fiction, suspense, thriller, mystery, crime: Faculty member Jennifer Moorhead, an agented suspense author, will get your work in advance, edit the first 10 double-spaced pages of your story, meet with you for 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 Jennifer lives in the swamps of Louisiana where she writes suspense novels, photographs landscapes, and futility attempts to remove dog hair from her furniture.
 Her other work in progress is raising two teenage daughters.
 Jennifer is represented by The Knight Agency.
 Learn more about her at her website.

 - Memoir, young adult fiction, paranormal fiction (no high fantasy or sci-fi): Faculty member Kimiko Namakura, a literary agent and editorial expert, will get your work in advance and edit the first 10 double-spaced pages of your story.
 Kimiko is a literary agent for Dee Mura Literary and a coordinator for Writing Day Workshops.
-It is unclear whether Kimiko will be at the event to meet with writers for 10 minutes each.
-If she does not attend the Feb.
-23 event, she will be available for 10-minute Skype meetings for each attendee critique.
+Unlike some other critiquers listed here, Kimiko will not be at the NOLA event to meet with writers for 10 minutes each.
+Instead, she will be available for 10-minute Skype meetings for each attendee critique.
 Learn more about Kimiko here.

 - Picture books, middle grade: Denise McConduit, a published kidlit author, will get your work in advance, edit the first 10 double-spaced pages of your story (if it’s middle grade), meet with you for 10 minutes at the workshop to discuss her thoughts, and pass along written critique notes at the meeting.
 Picture books should be 1,000 words maximum.
 Denise has had several picture books published, and she currently writes a weekly column for the Times Picayune newspaper focusing on the recovery of her neighborhood after the devastation of Hurricane Katrina.
 Learn more about Denise at her website.